silnith-org/utilities/README.md

 # utilities
-A couple handy utility classes such as a pair.
+A few handy utility classes such as a pair.